monolyth-php/cliff/README.md

 ```

 Note that only the longhand variant is set as a property, unless the option is
-defined as shorthand-only.
-In other words, only the properties defined on the
+defined as shorthand-only (i.e., a property with a single-letter name).
+In other
-class are used.
+words, only the properties defined on the class are used.

 ## Long option names
 `$snakeCased` option properties are translated hyphen-separated options on the